 42 Years Ago: Willie Nelson Hits No. 1 With ‘My Heroes Have Always Been Cowboys’

-The Texan may have made the song famous, but he wasn't the first artist to record the tune.
-Waylon Jennings sang the song on the 1976 ‘Wanted!
-The Outlaws’ record, a collaborative album with Jennings, Nelson, Jessi Colter and Tompall Glaser.
+"My Heroes Have Always Been Cowboys" was Nelson's fifth No. 1 hit; it stayed at the top of the charts for two weeks.
+But while the Texan made the song famous, he wasn't the first artist to record it: Waylon Jennings sang the tune on 1976's Wanted!
+The Outlaws, a collaborative album between himself, Nelson, Jessi Colter and Tompall Glaser.

-Nelson immortalized his version of the song with a live concert DVD, ‘Willie Nelson Live at the US Festival,’ a seven-day event that brought together Van Halen, the Police, U2, Hank Williams, Jr. and several other acts in San Bernadino, Calif.
+Nelson immortalized his version of "My Heroes Have Always Been Cowboys" on a live concert DVD, Willie Nelson Live at the U.S. Festival.
+The U.S. Festival was a seven-day event that brought together Van Halen, the Police, U2, Hank Williams Jr. and several other acts in San Bernadino, Calif.

 Country America magazine named "My Heroes Have Always Been Cowboys" as one of the Top 100 Country Songs of All Time in 1992.
 The song was also used as the wake-up call for the astronauts on the Space Shuttle Endeavour in 1993.